Hydropower: A Cooperative Cornerstone

 The cooperatives began work on their third hydropower plant in 1994.
 This plant, located at the Wilbur D. Mills Dam near Dumas, was completed in 1999 at a cost of about $189 million.
 In 1999, cooperative leaders and dignitaries celebrated the construction of the plant, known as the Electric Cooperatives of Arkansas Hydropower Generating Station.
 It has an installed generating capacity of 102.6 megawatts.

 AECC's hydropower plants are low-head, run-of-river plants.
 Run-of-the-river plants use the available water flowing downriver to generate electricity without ponding water or changing the rate of flow from what the Corps of Engineers would normally release.
 They are low-head plants, meaning that they operate at dams where the "head," which is the difference between water levels on the upstream and downstream sides of the dam, is typically around 20 feet or less.
 The power plants at the dams on the White River, for example, are high-head plants with heads measuring 100 feet or more.

 With 20 years under its belt, the Ellis plant is going strong, as are the others.
-Click here for the total megawatt-hours produced by AECC's hydroelectric plants to date.
-The plants have estimated lifespans of 100 years, which means the cooperatives have a long-term resource that will only increase in value as fuel costs for other sources of generation, such as natural gas-based power, continue to climb.
+The hydroelectric plants have estimated lifespans of 100 years, which means the cooperatives have a long-term resource that will only increase in value as fuel costs for other sources of generation, such as natural gas-based power, continue to climb.
 Hydroelectric is low-cost power using a renewable resource and will benefit Arkansas' electric cooperatives for generations to come.